-It’s tough knowing when is the right time to buy your daughter's first bra.
-The experience can be equally emotional for the parent as it is for the daughter...tween’s are no joke, so good luck!
-It’s important to remember, what a big milestone this is in a girl’s life.
-Some girls will agree it’s time for their first bra and other girls won’t want to go near one, which is okay too.
+It’s tough knowing when it's time to buy your daughter her first bra.
+The experience can be equally emotional (and awkward) for the parent as it is for their daughter.
+Some girls will agree it’s time for their first bra and other girls won’t want to go near one, which is okay too!

 We want to help you make the experience as pleasant (even fun) as possible.
 No more daunting bra shopping!
 Here are our tips and tricks to bra shopping with your daughter and some bras that we recommend.